-An ancient Greek myth tells the story of Pygmalion, a sculptor who made a statue of a woman.
-It represented the woman of his dreams, and he named her Galatea.
-The statue was so perfect that Pygmalion fell in love with it and began to treat it as if it were a real woman, as if it were alive.
-Eventually, while Pygmalion was sleeping, Aphrodite brought the statue to life upon seeing the love that Pygmalion felt for it.
+An ancient Greek myth tells us the story of the Pygmalion effect, a sculptor who made a statue of a woman.
+It represented the woman of his dreams, and he called her Galatea.
+The statue was so perfect that Pygmalion fell in love with her and began to treat her as if she were a real woman, as if she were alive.
+Finally, while Pygmalion slept, Aphrodite brought the statue to life when she saw Pygmalion's love for her.

 This myth gives its name to what we now know as the "Pygmalion Effect," as it exceeded what he expected from himself, and by believing that the statue was alive, it indeed became so.